ianrenton/Leaflet.WorkedAllBritain/README.md

 A layer for Leaflet.js to display ["Worked All Britain"](https://wab.intermip.net/default.php) grids.

-Used in some of my amateur radio mapping tools such as [Field Spotter](https://fieldspotter.radio).
+Used in some of my amateur radio mapping tools such as [Field Spotter](https://fieldspotter.radio) and the [QSO Map Tool](https://qsomap.m0trt.radio).

 ## Features